CWZ123HHS/BRG_ISEA/README.md

 **Budget and Cost Monitoring in AWS**

 From the AWS console, I can go to Billing and Cost Management Home to set up a budget alert to alert when the charges have reached the limit set.
-Apart from setting up the budget alert, I can also see how much cost and usage from AWS console itself.
+Apart from setting up the budget alert, I can also see what the cost and usage are directly from the AWS console itself.

 **Lab 2b-1 reflection:**